 Fast-forward 22 years.

 Actually, I had predicted an African pope, not a South American, and my Gelasius III certainly wasn’t a Jesuit.
 I try to keep my novels realistic.
-Jesuits sometimes serve as bishops in what used to be called mission lands and in old age, esteemed Jesuits have sometimes been raised to the cardinalate, but those are exceptions to the rule.
+Jesuits sometimes serve as bishops in what used to be called mission lands; in old age, esteemed Jesuits have sometimes been raised to the cardinalate.
+Those are exceptions to the rule.
 Jesuits actually take a vow to forgo ecclesiastical dignities.
-A Jesuit pope wasn’t impossible but it was about likely the mayor of Toledo, Ohio, going straight to the White House.
+A Jesuit pope wasn’t impossible, but it was about likely the mayor of Toledo, Ohio, going straight to the White House.